Veerabhadra (film): Plot

 The film begins at Hyderabad in a colony, Adarsa, where people of various mindsets reside.
 Murali Krishna, a gallant, arrives with his disabled sibling Mallika, whom he dotes tremendously and intentionally rents a house therein.
-Soon, he nears everyone, where a plucky Ashtalakshmi infatuates him.
-As of today, Murali purposefully admits Mallika into the college of Chevupogu Peddiraju, a malignance tycoon who exercises his power from prison.
-Shockingly, Peddiraju holds an extreme feud with Murali and is in severe hunt of him with his brothers.
-Plus, their sibling Malathi is Murali's darling.
-Then, the brutal are startled to know Murali lives there and charge the colony, but he drives them away.
-Accordingly, residents rebuke him to vacate when Kondaiah, the colony owner's true blue, appears and states Murali as the heir.
+Soon, he nears everyone, where a plucky Ashtalakshmi is infatuated with him.
+Murali purposefully admits Mallika into the college of Chevupogu Peddiraju, a ruthless and violent tycoon who exercises his power from prison.
+Shockingly, Peddiraju holds is fierce enemies with Murali, and has been hunting him with his brothers.
+Plus, Peddiraju's only sister Malathi is Murali's lover.
+Then, Peddiraju finds out where Murali lives and attacks the colony, but Murali drives them away.
+Accordingly, residents rebuke Murali to vacate when Kondaiah, the colony owner's right hand man, appears and states Murali as the heir to the zamindar who owns the colony.

-Frightened, Mallika requests Murali to quit, but he remains steadfast, bails out Peddiraju, and barely challenges for confrontation.
+Frightened, Mallika requests Murali to quit, but he remains steadfast, bails out Peddiraju, and challenges him to see who lives and dies between them.
 Following this, Peddiraju attacks Mallika when Murali rushes to her rescue.
 On the way, a DCP with whom he has earlier conflict bars him.
 Regardless, Murali raids over them and protects Mallika, but he is apprehended.
 Currently, the knaves' ploy by attempting to kill DCP incriminates Murali.
 During that plight, he shields DCP and absconds from there.
 Forthwith, the Police knock on Mallika while, as a flabbergast, she proclaims that Murali is not her brother, doesn't have any relation with him, and he is just her bodyguard.
-Later, she reveals to the colony men that her deed is to secure her brother since he is about to turn out for her, and she spins back.
+Later, she reveals to the colony men that her deed is to secure her brother since he is about to turn out for her, and she reveals her past.

-Now the tale shifts to Vizag where a Zamindar whose only son knitted a destitute against his wish.
-At a time when his son is abroad, the girl passes away, delivering a baby boy, i.e., Murali—subsequently, Zamindar orders to wipe out the kid.
-Anyhow, benevolent Kondaiah bestows him on a drunkard Pothuraju.
-Years roll by, and Murali grows up as a man of the masses who shares the hardships of the poor.
-Whereat, he impedes the oppressions of DCP.
-Moreover, he endears & cares for the Pothuraju family, but they exploit and neglect him because of their selfish nature.
+Now the tale shifts to Vizag where an extremely wealthy zamindar whose only son knitted a laborer against his wishes.
+At a time when his son is abroad, the girl passes away, delivering a baby boy, i.e., Murali—subsequently, the zamindarorders Kondaiah to kill the baby.
+Anyhow, benevolent Kondaiah bestows him on a drunkard Pothuraju by bribing him 10,000 rupees.
+Years roll by, and Murali grows up as a man of the masses who shares the hardships of the laborers.
+Where, he impedes the oppressions of DCP.
+Moreover, he endears & cares for Pothuraju's family, but they exploit and neglect him because of their selfish nature.
 Once, Pothuraju counterfeits Murali by randomly picking up a photograph of Malathi and posing as his fiance'.
 Taking it into account, Murali chases Malathi, but afterward, he affirms the actuality and apologizes to her when she crushes.
-Today, Zamindar is endangering as he keeps a land dispute with Peddiraju, and to squat it, he ruthlessly amputates Mallika's leg.
+At the same time, Murali's grandfather faces a great tragedy because of Peddiraju, when he ruthlessly amputates Mallika's leg.
+All due to the zamindarrefusing to give Peddiraju, around 1000 acres of land that he owns near the beach, he had set aside to donate to the poor people who lived there, but which Peddiraju wanted to sell for his own profit.